truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

   * Read-only TrueNAS administrators are not able to query audit entries.
 This [fix](https://github.com/truenas/middleware/pull/13035) is anticipated in the 24.04-RC.1 release.

 * Displayed units for network traffic are inconsistent between the web interface Dashboard and Reporting screens.
-  Additional changes for consistency and IEC comformant terminology is targeted for 24.04-RC.1 [NAS-125453](https://ixsystems.atlassian.net/browse/NAS-125453).
+  Additional changes for consistency and IEC conformant terminology is targeted for 24.04-RC.1 [NAS-125453](https://ixsystems.atlassian.net/browse/NAS-125453).

 <a href="https://ixsystems.atlassian.net/issues/?filter=10487" target="_blank">Click here to see the latest information</a> about public issues discovered in 24.04-BETA.1 that are being resolved in a future TrueNAS SCALE release.